Mathematical statistics

 plot(1:n, ϵ, label=L"\mathcal{N}(-2, 1)")

-Task: Compare two distributions of a random variable that describes the result of throwing a single hexagonal die, obtained by Monte Carlo method and through the library Distributions
+Task: Compare two distributions of a random variable that describes the result of rolling one hexagonal die, obtained by the Monte Carlo method and through the library Distributions.

 using Distributions, StatsBase, Plots;